burcukolcak/burcukolcak.github.io/_pages/teaching.md

 ### Diversity in Data Program (Rutgers New Brunswick Libraries)

 Since October 2021, I am a diversity in data graduate specialist at Rutgers New Brunswick Libraries, where I conduct independent research on data practices that reflect systemic racism, unconscious bias, and marginalization of underrepresented groups, best practices to overcome these problems, and similar topics.
-I present my findings to the Rutgers Community.
+I present my findings to the Rutgers Community by delivering workshops.
 I also deliver workshops on quantitative and computational methods for social science research.

 ### <i>Previous Workshops </i>